masonandrewmann/danny_lights/README.md

   - set as 3 channel fixtures with 32 pixels in each fixture ([example setup shown here](https://htmlpreview.github.io/?https://github.com/masonandrewmann/danny_lights/blob/master/lightjams_starter/patch.html))
     - color mode = RGB

+behold the beauty!
 ![](img/bigShot.jpg)
 ## installation guide for setting up your own:
 I am assuming you are using the classic Arduino IDE!

+IR code was modifed from [dmonty2's wonderful repo](https://github.com/dmonty2/ir_remote_leds)

 make sure you install ESP8266 board add-ons for the IDE, [here](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/) is instructions on how to do that